PennCard Policies & Practices

 Your use of the PennCard constitutes your acceptance of the terms and conditions of all applicable Cardholder Agreements and PennCard policies, which are listed on this page.

-In accordance with the guidelines & recommendations of the University of Pennsylvania and Commonwealth agencies, all persons entering the PennCard Center must wear a mask for the duration of their visit that covers the mouth and nose, unless contraindicated by a physician for a medical condition.
+In accordance with the guidelines & recommendations of the University of Pennsylvania, all persons — including those fully vaccinated against COVID-19 — entering the PennCard Center must wear a mask for the duration of their visit that covers the mouth and nose.
 Masks with a valve are not permitted.

 For COVID-19 information and updates for the University, please consult coronavirus.upenn.edu.